nadundesilva/k8s-replicator/examples/README.md

 For comprehensive troubleshooting guidance, see the [Troubleshooting Guide](../TROUBLESHOOTING.md).

 **Example-Specific Issues:**

-- Check that K8s Replicator is properly installed and running
+- Make sure K8s Replicator is properly installed and running
-- Verify example-specific resource configurations
+- Double-check example-specific resource configurations
-- Ensure proper permissions for example resources
+- Confirm you have proper permissions for example resources

 ## Contributing Examples 🤝